TRANSLATE THIS PAGE

 Academic Transitions or Pre-AT

-Students in Academic Transitions or Pre-AT have several housing options.
+Students in AT or Pre-AT have a choice of housing options.
 These include:

 - Homestay (living with an American host)